Skip to content

 Alternative Set-Aside Programs

 Firms with other qualifying certifications retain access to set-aside contracting.
 HUBZone, Service-Disabled Veteran-Owned Small Business (SDVOSB), and Women-Owned Small Business (WOSB) programs each provide set-aside and sole-source opportunities independent of 8(a) status.
-A firm losing 8(a) certification should evaluate eligibility for every available socioeconomic category.
+The accounting implication: each program has its own eligibility documentation requirements and annual recertification costs.
+Budget those compliance costs into your indirect cost pools as you shift your business development strategy.

 Small business set-asides under FAR Subpart 19.5 do not require 8(a) certification.
 Any small business meeting the size standard for a given NAICS code competes in small business set-aside pools.